najnesnaj/pinetime-zephyr/docs/RTC.md

 ## Overview

-This sample application “clock” uses the RTC2 timer.
+This sample application "clock" uses the RTC2 timer.
 (the standard sample with RTC0 is not usable together with bluetooth)

 It uses the counter driver. (based on the alarm sample)